 Closed captioning is the visual display of the audio portion of video programming.
 Captioning provides access to individuals who are deaf or have hearing loss and is often used in places where it is difficult to hear a TV program, such as restaurants and exercise facilities.
-Since 1993, the Television Decoder Circuitry Act has required television sets with screens 13 inches and greater to display closed captions.
-On October 8, 2010, President Obama signed the Twenty-First Century Communications and Video Accessibility Act of 2010 (CVAA) into law, putting into place new mandates to give consumers access to closed captions through various other types of video devices, including many devices that are not subject to a 13-inch limitation.
-In January 2012, the FCC adopted rules implementing the CVAA as follows:
+The Twenty-First Century Communications and Video Accessibility Act mandates giving consumers access to closed captions through various types of video devices in addition to television monitors 13 inches or larger.

-- Equipment manufactured after this date that receives or plays back video programming using a picture screen of 13 inches or larger (measured diagonally) must be capable of displaying closed captions, if technically feasible.
+- Equipment manufactured after Jan.
+1, 2014 that receives or plays back video programming using a picture screen of 13 inches or larger (measured diagonally) must be capable of displaying closed captions, if technically feasible.
 Equipment with screens of less than 13 inches in size must be capable of displaying closed captions, if doing so is technically feasible as well as achievable with reasonable effort or expense.

 - Physical devices designed to receive and play back video programming, including smartphones, tablets, personal computers, and television set-top boxes, are covered by the rules.